Alexander Cameron Rutherford: University of Alberta

 Education was a personal priority of Rutherford, as evidenced by his retention of the office of Education Minister for his entire time as Premier and by his enthusiastic work in founding the University of Alberta.
-In 1911, he was elected by Alberta's university graduates to the University of Alberta Senate, responsible for the institution's academic affairs.
+In March 1911, he was elected by Alberta's university graduates to the University of Alberta Senate, responsible for the institution's academic affairs.
 In 1912, he established the Rutherford Gold Medal in English for the senior year honours English student with the highest standing; the prize still exists today as the Rutherford Memorial Medal in English.
 In 1912, with the university's first graduating class, Rutherford instituted a tradition of inviting convocating students to his house for tea; this tradition would last for 26 years.

 Convocation was not the only reason that students visited Rutherford's home.
 He had a wealth of both knowledge and books on Canadian subjects and welcomed students to consult his private library.
 The library eventually expanded beyond the room in his mansion devoted to it, to encompass the house's den, maid's sitting room, and garage as well.
 After his death, the collection was donated and sold to the university's library system; it was described in 1967 as "still the most important rare collection in the library".

 Rutherford remained on the university's senate until 1927, when he was elected Chancellor.
 The position was the titular head of the university, and its primary duty was presiding over convocations.
 According to Rutherford biographer Douglas Babcock, it was the honour that Rutherford prized most.
 He was acclaimed to the position every four years until his death.
 It has been estimated that he awarded degrees to more than five thousand students.
 His final convocation, however, was marred by controversy.
 It 1941, a committee of the university senate recommended awarding an honorary degree to Premier William Aberhart.
 Aberhart was pleased and happily accepted University President William Alexander Robb Kerr's invitation to deliver the commencement address at convocation.
 However, a week prior to convocation the full senate, responsible for all university academic affairs, met, and voted against awarding Aberhart a degree.
 Aberhart rescinded his acceptance of Kerr's invitation and later removed the senate's authority except, ironically, the authority to award honorary degrees and Kerr resigned in protest.
 Rutherford was mortified but presided over convocation nonetheless.